by Abigail Anderson, former admissions officer at Reed College

-- After the nine-day registration period, you can send your scores at any time by signing into your “My SAT” account and following all the instructions under the “Send Available Scores” link.
+- After the nine-day registration period, you can send your scores at any time by signing into your College Board account and following all the instructions.

 A word about Score Choice

-Some schools will allow you to choose which of your SAT tests you’d like to send and which to withhold; for example, the full set of SAT scores from March and May (but not the June test ) or the Chinese and Chemistry subjects tests (but not the Biology).
+Some schools will allow you to choose which of your SAT tests you’d like to send and which to withhold; for example, the full set of SAT scores from March and May (but not the June test).
 This isn’t allowed by all colleges.
-While the College Board does keep a full list of SAT evaluation practices at US colleges, these policies have not been updated since 2012.
+While the College Board does keep a full list of SAT evaluation practices at U.S. colleges, it may not be up to date.
 For this reason, the only true place to get a school’s policy is directly from their admission office or their website.
 Please note that schools that require “All Scores” will not allow you to use Score Choice.

-To send your ACT scores, you also have three options:
+To send your ACT scores, you have two options:

-- Just as with the SAT, you can choose to send your ACT scores to four schools for free.
-The ACT offers a wider time period for choosing this option, though: you can take advantage of this offering from the point of registration through the Thursday following the regularly-scheduled Saturday test date.
+- Just as with the SAT, you can choose to send your ACT scores to four schools for free when you register for the exam.

 - You can send your scores any time by signing into your ACT account and then following all instructions under the “Send Your Scores” link.

 Because you would never want your application to be incomplete due to late test scores, we recommend sending your scores at least one month in advance of a college’s application deadline.
-Many highly selective schools will take scores from test dates as late as November, but you must check with each school to very their policy.
-Keep in mind that colleges set up their own methods for receiving test scores, so time frames for delivery can vary from college to college – even if the request is made on the same day!
-Furthermore, giving yourself plenty of time in advance of the deadline is always a smart idea because, as we’ve seen this year, testing agencies can sometimes experience delays in scoring that delay test score processing times.
+Many highly selective schools will take scores from test dates as late as November, but you must check with each school to verify their policy.
+Keep in mind that colleges set up their own methods for receiving test scores, so time frames for delivery can vary from college to college.
+Furthermore, giving yourself plenty of time in advance of the deadline is always a smart idea.